 Our Vivitrol training opened with a quote from the National Institute on Drug Abuse (NIDA): “No single treatment is appropriate for everyone.
 Treatment varies depending on the type of drug and the characteristics of the patients.
 Matching treatment settings, interventions, and services to an individual’s particular problems and needs is critical to his or her ultimate success in returning to productive functioning in the family, workplace, and society”.
 We admire that Vivitrol abides by and promotes this philosophy.
 Our agency shares these values.
 As we’ve said before, we exist solely because we want to save lives.
 There is no “I” in “team”…and responding to the drug addiction epidemic requires a team response.
 We must coordinate and communicate with our peers in all corners of the addiction treatment realm to respond in a truly effective manner.
 We are thankful we are able to coordinate with Vivitrol and to offer the medication as just one element of a holistic treatment picture.

-If you have further questions about Vivitrol, please visit their website ator call the Process Recovery Center at (888) 649-1149 and ask to speak to one of our medical professionals.
+If you have further questions about Vivitrol, please call the Process Recovery Center at (888) 649-1149 and ask to speak to one of our medical professionals.
+You can also contact us here.

 Autumn Khavari is the Process Recovery Center’s web content writer.
 She received an education in Substance Abuse Counseling from Beal College in Bangor, Maine.